KentaNishi/Self_driving_car_ND_P1/writeup.md

 A possible improvement would be to introduce gradient threshold for draw line function.
 This will work when my finding lane line program detect non-lane object as lane and draw line which has outlier gradint.

-Another potential improvement could be to apply time-dimentional filter.
-It would be effeictive in the same scene

 Another potential improvement could be to use curve fitting.